tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 .. class:: Simple Rotation Model

-  Rotation model with constant orientation of the rotation axis, and constant rotation rate about local z-axis.
+  Rotation model with constant orientation of the rotation axis (body-fixed z-axis), and constant rotation rate about this axis.

     .. tabs::